RichiCoder1/documentation/source/api-documentation.rst

 .. code-block:: csharp

-   XUnit(String pattern)
+   XUnit(string pattern)

 Runs all xUnit unit tests in the assemblies matching the specified pattern.

 .. code-block:: csharp

-   XUnit(String pattern, XUnitSettings settings)
+   XUnit(string pattern, XUnitSettings settings)

 Runs all xUnit unit tests in the specified assemblies.